 Cirrus Academy teachers are highly qualified and have all appropriate state certifications and clearances.

-1% white milk and chocolate fat-free milk is available for all students.
+1% white milk, chocolate fat-free milk and fat-free strawberry milk is available for all students.

 Meals, foods, and beverages that are sold or served at Cirrus Academy meet state and federal requirements based on the USDA Dietary Guidelines.
 All meals, foods, and beverages are prepared and served by qualified child nutrition professionals.

 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.
 Our menus are planned in accordance with the Dietary Guidelines for Americans and the Food Guide Pyramid.
 We also provide snacks for K-5 Students via our FFVP (Fresh Fruit and Vegetable Program) entitlement.

 Summer Feeding sites can be located in our area by visiting the following website: Summer Feeding Information